• Valley Live Scan - Home

 Step by step application process to become a certified to receive background checks from CA DOJ

 If your organization is like most, you have more than a few questions about how to comply with AB 506!
-The
+The following information will guide you as you dive into the Live Scan requirements imposed by AB 506.

 STEP 1 – Determine Authorization

-is authorized to do so by statute; in this case, that statute is California AB 506, which is codified in CA Business and Professions code §18975.
+The Department of Justice (DOJ) will only approve an organization for Live Scan criminal record checks if it is authorized to do so by statute; in this case, that statute is California AB 506, which is codified in CA Business and Professions code §18975.
 We know “youth service organizations” (which includes youth sports organizations, schools, churches and other religious organizations that serve minors) are now required to conduct these criminal record checks by AB 506.

 STEP 2 - Apply

-You must apply with the Department of Justice (DOJ) to become an authorized applicant agency and receive
+You must apply with the Department of Justice (DOJ) to become an authorized applicant agency and receive an Originating Case Identifier (ORI) number.
+Find the application for youth organizations here:

 Here are some helpful tips for common questions on the application: